Criminal Investigation of Drug-Related Cases

-Drugs in the San Fernando Valley has been going on for the last 26 years that I've been practicing and I'm sure a long time before that.
-The courts — San Fernando and Van Nuys — handle them very seriously and the penalties can be severe.
+Drugs in the San Fernando Valley have been going on for the last 26 years that I've been practicing, and I'm sure a long time before that.
+The courts — San Fernando and Van Nuys — handle them very seriously, and the penalties can be severe.

-This is especially true if there's any type of gang affiliation related to the drug trade or if the person is selling drugs or if any weapons are found.
-Those seem to be the main areas where they really come down hard when someone's got a weapon, when gangs are involved.
+This is especially true if there's any gang affiliation related to the drug trade, the person is selling drugs, or if any weapons are found.
+Those seem to be the main areas where they come down hard when someone's got a gun when gangs are involved.

 Also, when you're talking about large amounts — major narcotics will usually get involved — and it's unlikely one of the Valley courts would handle it.
 It will probably be moved to downtown Los Angeles.
 Or, if it's on a big enough scale, the feds will get involved and be prosecuted in the Central District here in California.

-I would be a little bit more leery about that because a lot of times they're not truthful about that.
-You always want to get an attorney involved, especially when you're facing potential charges, when you're talking to the police, because the police are going to be a lot more unscrupulous than the prosecutors will be.
+I would be slightly leerier about that because they're often not truthful about that.
+You always want to get an attorney involved, especially when you're facing potential charges when you're talking to the police because the police will be a lot more evil than the prosecutors will be.

 The prosecutors are lawyers.
-They know they have to be careful about what they say and what they do.
-So, they're not going to make any representations that obviously aren't true.
+They know they have to be careful about what they say and do.
+So, they're not going to make any representations that aren't true.

-Definitely make sure you go to an attorney before you make any decisions related to taking any type of a deal where the police are making representations.
+Make sure you go to an attorney before you decide about taking any deal where the police are making representations.

 But if you have a drug case in the San Fernando Valley, you're in a much better resolution.
-A lot of these cases that you used to have to serve prison on, are only served in county jail and the percentages of time because of the issue of overcrowding in the county jail are a lot less than they used to be when I first started out.
+A lot of these cases that you used to have to serve prison on are only done in county jail, and the percentages of time because of the issue of overcrowding in the county jail are a lot less than they used to be when I first started.

-There are victims who overdose, so they're looking — if they get an opportunity — to send people to jail or prison if they possibly can in some of these drug cases.
-So, you obviously want to make sure that you're well represented, and you've got an attorney who's handled your type of case in the Valley courts.
+Some victims overdose, so they're looking — if they get an opportunity — to send people to jail or prison if they possibly can in some of these drug cases.
+So, you want to make sure that you're well represented and you've got an attorney who's handled your type of case in the Valley courts.

-So, if you need help, this is definitely something that's right up my alley.
+So, if you need help, this is something that's right up my alley.
 I've been handling these questions for 26 years.
-I've handled thousands of cases throughout the San Fernando Valley.
+I've taken thousands of cases throughout the San Fernando Valley.
 Pick up the phone.
 Make the call.
 Get your case moving in the right direction.